Buying an investment property

 Things you should know

 Superannuation is a means of saving for retirement, which is, in part, compulsory.
-The government has placed restrictions on when you can access your investment held in superannuation.
-The Government has set caps on the amount of money that you can add to superannuation each year on both a concessional and non-concessional tax basis.
+The government has placed restrictions on when you can access your investments held in superannuation.
+The Government has set caps on the amount of money that you can add to your superannuation each year and over your lifetime on both a concessional and non-concessional tax basis.
 There will be tax consequences if you breach these caps.
-For more detail, speak with a financial adviser or visit the ATO website.
+For more detail, speak with a financial adviser or registered tax agent or visit the ATO website.

-This Information may contain material provided directly by third parties and is given in good faith and has been derived from sources believed to be accurate at its issue date.
-It should not be considered a comprehensive statement on any matter nor relied upon as such.
-While such material is published with necessary permission, no company in the Westpac Group accepts responsibility for the accuracy or completeness of, or endorses any such material.
-Except where contrary to law, we intend by this notice to exclude liability for this material.
+This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
+While such material is published with necessary permission, the Westpac Group accepts no responsibility for the accuracy or completeness of, nor does it endorse any such third party material.
+To the maximum extent permitted by law, we intend by this notice to exclude liability for this third party material.